yekaizhou/duet/README.md

 # Duet

-A Fast and Accurate Germline Variant Caller for the Calling and Haplotyping of Novel Structural Variations From Low-depth Oxford Nanopore Sequencing.
-(Below is the Graphical Abstract of Duet)
+Duet is used for the calling and haplotyping of novel structural variations from low-depth Oxford Nanopore sequencing.
+The algorithm employs the power of called SNPs from the same reads, to achieve high accuracy in SV genotyping and haplotyping, while maintains fast speed.

+Below is the graphical abstract of the overview of Duet.

 ![](duet_graphical_abstract.png)